rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 <summary>Rationale</summary>
 Garbage collection is important to ensure sufficient resource availability and avoiding degraded performance and availability.
 In the worst case, the system might crash or just be unusable for a long period of time.
 The current setting for garbage collection is 12,500 terminated pods which might be too high for your system to sustain.
 Based on your system resources and tests, choose an appropriate threshold value to activate garbage collection.

-This can be remeditated by passing this argument as a value to the `--kube-apiserver-arg=` argument to `k3s server`.
+This can be remediated by passing this argument as a value to the `--kube-apiserver-arg=` argument to `k3s server`.
 An example can be found below.
 </details>

 ### Control 3.2.1
 Ensure that a minimal audit policy is created (Scored)
 <details>
 <summary>Rationale</summary>
-Logging is an important detective control for all systems, to detect potential unauthorised access.
+Logging is an important detective control for all systems, to detect potential unauthorized access.

 This can be remediated by passing controls 1.2.22 - 1.2.25 and verifying their efficacy.
 </details>